rawmarshmellows/CS224n-Assignment4/README.md

 Note here that the only two required flags are the `--model` flag and the `--train_dir` flag, the other flags have default values and can be found in the `train.py` file.

-Another important flag is the `--eval_num` flag which specifies how often
+Another important flag is the `--eval_num` flag which specifies how often the model is saved

 ## Getting started (for notebook)
 1. Go to the root folder and type